Mayo Clinic's approach

 Expertise and rankings

-Mayo Clinic in Rochester, Minnesota, is ranked as one of the top psychiatry hospitals in the nation by U.S. News & World Report.
+Mayo Clinic in Rochester, Minn., is ranked as one of the top psychiatry hospitals in the nation by U.S. News & World Report.

 Learn more about Mayo Clinic's Department of Psychiatry and Psychology.

 Mayo Clinic has major campuses in Phoenix and Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota.
 The Mayo Clinic Health System has dozens of locations in several states.